gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/09 - 1 Samuel.md

 **Key themes:**
 1. Saul tries to kill David.
 First, Jonathan intercedes for him, then Michal.
 Finally he escapes and runs to Samuel at Ramah.
 2. Saul sent messengers to reach Samuel and David, three times, but all of the prophesied.
 (What does this mean exactly?) and Saul went there himself, and the Spirit of God came upon him and he also prophesied (and got naked).
+# Reference
+**1 Samuel 16:7b**
+*“for the Lord sees not as men sees; man looks on the outward appearance, but the Lord looks on the heart.”*